k8-scalar/k8-scalar/README.md

 In this tutorial, however, we will use a MiniKube deployment on our local device.
 This is just for demonstrating purposes as the resources provided by a single laptop are unsufficient for valid experiment results.
 You can, however, follow the same exact steps on a multi-node cluster.
 For a more accurate reproduction scenario, we suggest adding labels to each node and add them as constraints to the YAML files of the relevant Kubernetes objects via a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector).
+As such different Kubernetes objects such as experiment-controller and the cassandra instance will not be created on the same node, as presented in the related paper.

 # Operations
 ## Experiment configuration